timeplus-io/docs/docs/pulsar-external-stream.md

 [Apache® Pulsar™](https://pulsar.apache.org/) is a multi-tenant, high-performance solution for server-to-server messaging.

-In [Timeplus Enterprise v2.5](/) (unreleased yet), we added the first-class integration for Apache Pulsar, as a new type of [External Stream](/external-stream).
+In [Timeplus Enterprise v2.5](/enterprise-v2.5), we added the first-class integration for Apache Pulsar, as a new type of [External Stream](/external-stream).
 You can read or write data in Apache Pulsar or StreamNative Cloud.

 ## CREATE EXTERNAL STREAM